tgrmm/TinderApiStub/README.md

 # TinderApiStub
-A reverse-engineered Java stub implementation of the Tinder API providing the most common functionality
+A reverse-engineered Java stub implementation of Tinder's REST API providing the most common functionality

+## Installation

+## How to use